github/CodeSearchNet/BENCHMARK.md

 ### Result evaluation

 Once you upload your \`model_predictions.csv\` file, W&B will compute the normalized discounted cumulative gain (NDCG) of your model's predictions against the human-annotated relevance scores.
-Further details on the evaluation process and metrics are in the [the root README](README.md).
+Further details on the evaluation process and metrics are in [the root README](README.md).
 For transparency, we include the script used to evaluate submissions: [src/relevanceeval.py](src/relevanceeval.py)

 ### Training the baseline model (optional)